Finland's leaders call for NATO membership 'without delay' - NewsBreak

 HELSINKI — (AP) — Finland's leaders said Thursday they're in favor of rapidly applying for NATO membership, paving the way for a historic expansion of the alliance that could deal a serious blow to Russia as its military struggles with its war in Ukraine.

-The annoucement by President Sauli Niinisto and Prime Minister Sanna Marin means that Finland is all but certain to join the Western military alliance, though a few steps remain before the application process can begin.
-Neighboring Sweden is expected to decide on seeking NATO membership in coming days.
+The dramatic move by Finland was announced by President Sauli Niinisto and Prime Minister Sanna Marin.
+It means that Finland is all but certain to join NATO, though a few steps remain before the application process can begin.
+Neighboring Sweden is expected to decide on joining NATO in coming days.

-Fully operational since 2018, the force has held a number of exercises both independently and in cooperation with NATO.
+The Kremlin reacted to the development a few hours later, saying that Finland’s move to join NATO won’t help stability and security in Europe.
+Finland shares a 1,340-kilometer (830-mile) land border with Russia.

+Kremlin spokesman Dmitry Peskov said that Russia's response to the move would depend on what specific steps NATO will take to bring its infrastructure close to Russian borders.
+He noted that Russian President Vladimir Putin already had ordered to work out steps to strengthen the country’s defenses in the west in response to NATO’s expansion closer to Russian borders.

-Russia's aggression in Ukraine prompted Finland and Sweden to reconsider their traditions of military nonalignment and to contemplate joining NATO itself.
-Public opinion in the two countries quickly started to shift toward favoring membership, first in Finland and a bit later in Sweden, after Russia invaded Ukraine on Feb.
-24.
+Since Russia’s invasion of Ukraine on Feb.
+24, Finland and Sweden have been pondering whether to abandon their historic, decades-old neutrality and join the 30-member NATO.
+After Moscow launched its attack on Ukraine, public support in the two countries started to quickly shift toward membership in NATO, first in Finland and a bit later in Sweden.

 The latest opinion poll conducted by Finnish public broadcaster YLE showed earlier this week that 76% of Finns are in favor of joining NATO, a big change from earlier years when only 20-30% of respondents favored such military alignment.

-Should Finland become a NATO member, it would represent the biggest change in the Nordic country's defense and security policy since World War II, when it fought against the Soviet Union.
+Should Finland become a NATO member, it would mean the biggest change in the Nordic country’s defense and security policy since World War II when it fought two lost wars against the Soviet Union.
+Along with Sweden, Finland joined the European Union in 1995 and has the longest border with Russia out of all the bloc's 27 members.

+Swedish Foreign Minister Ann Linde tweeted that Finland’s announcement gave an “important message” and Danish Prime Minister Mette Frederiksen said that there were “strong messages" from Finland's president and prime minister.

 During the Cold War, Finland stayed away from NATO to avoid provoking the Soviet Union, instead opting to remain a neutral buffer between the East and the West while maintaining good relations with Moscow and also with the United States.

 NATO officials say the Nordic duo's accession process could be done “in a couple of weeks.”
-The most time consuming part of the procedure – ratification of the country’s protocol by the existing NATO members – could be completed in less time than the four or so months it took West Germany, Turkey and Greece to join in the 1950s, when there were only 12 members to ratify their applications.
+The most time consuming part of the procedure – ratification of the country’s protocol by the 30 NATO member countries – could even be completed in less time than the four months or so that it took West Germany, Turkey and Greece to join in the 1950s, when there were only 12 members to ratify their applications.

 “These are not normal times,” one NATO official said this week, discussing the possible applications of Finland and Sweden.
 The official was briefing reporters about the accession process on condition that he not be named as no application has been made by the two countries.